Panic Attack Recovery

 So here is what you do.

-Although at first you will feel much resistance to reframing your thinking with CBT, this reframing, and immersion in a place outside of your comfort zone is the way out.
+Although at first you will feel much resistance to reframing your thinking, try CBT.

-If you can take some time to really ponder the points of this website (and my free newsletter which you can join today) and write them down so that you can refer to them throughout the day while you’re doing your CBT exercises (hopefully regularly by now) I think it will be helpful.
-I think it would be most helpful if you can put the main points in your own words when you write them down.
+If you can take some time to really ponder the points of this website and my free newsletter (which you can join today), and jot down some notes, you can refer to them throughout the day while you’re doing your CBT exercises.
+I think it will be helpful.
+However, I think it would be most helpful if you can put the main points in your own words when you write them down.